janczizikow/sleek/README.md

 2. Clone or download the repo into directory of your choice: `git clone https://github.com/your-github-username/sleek.git`
 3. Inside the directory run `bundle install` and `npm install`
 4. If you want to use [gulp.js](https://gulpjs.com/) run `gulp` or `npm start`
-  * if you don't want to use gulp you can simply run `bundle exec jekyll serve`
+    * if you don't want to use gulp you can run `bundle exec jekyll serve` instead

 #### Installing to existing jekyll project